 We spent several days at Cradle Mountain National Park in February and a year later in November, and none was very sunny.
 We experienced different seasons in one day except for snow in February.
-Due to the untamed weather, Cradle Mountain was always covered in clouds five days and different seasons.
+Due to the untamed weather, Cradle Mountain was always covered in clouds four seasons in five days.
 However, this National Park is an exceptional place to get away from it all, and even just misty and rainy; it has a majestic beauty.
 It's worth getting here and one of the National Parks that shouldn't be missed.
 If you haven’t been to Cradle, you haven’t been to Tassie.

 5 Amazing Walks & Hikes

 Looking for stunning Cradle Mountain hiking trails from easy to strenuous?
 You've come to the right place.
 Below you can find 5 amazing trails: three at Dove Lake, which you can do from Ronny Creek and, one at the Interpretation Centre plus the famous Overland Track.

 Dove Lake Car Park and Trail Head (Google Maps)

 Situated at an altitude of 940 m and nestled amongst the mountain peaks.
 A variety of hiking trails in all kinds of difficulties and fitness levels start from here.
 Trails are well marked.
 Alternatively, you can begin the hikes from Ronny Creek at 870 m elevation, too.
 A shuttle bus leads to the Dove Lake car park as well.

 - Dove Lake Circuit - 6 km | 2 hours